 On rare occasion, the sports and political interests of Americans compete with each other, as they did on the night of the final debate, when 18.8 million citizens chose the Lions-Bears or Giants-Cards over Romney-Obama.

 But more often, sports, politics, and presidencies intersect.

-READ FULL ARTICLE IN NATIONAL JOURNAL:
+PUBLISHED IN THE NATIONAL JOURNAL:

 (Co-authored by Will Feltus, the Senior Vice President for media research and planning at National Media in Alexandria, Virginia.)